 An innovative recovery for Europe

-MusicAIRE (An Innovative Recovery for Europe) is an EU-funded project that aims to provide tailor-made instruments for the sector and contribute to a green, digital, just and resilient recovery of the music ecosystem.
-The project is a 30-month journey, which includes a needs-analysis phase and the launching of
+MusicAIRE (An Innovative Recovery for Europe) is an EU-funded project that aims to provide tailored-made instruments for the sector and contribute to a green, digital, just, and resilient recovery of the music ecosystem.
+The project is a 28-month journey, which includes a needs-analysis phase and the launching of

 two open calls for applicants established in one of the 27 EU Member States and non-EU countries participating in the Creative Europe Programme.

-The ultimate goal of this initiative is to design and test a support scheme that will assist with the recovery of the sector while preparing future EU support under the Creative Europe Programme.
-MusicAIRE will co-fund sustainability actions through an innovative scheme, engaging and empowering the sector in an effective recovery process, promoting peer-learning, sharing of experiences, networking and fostering a participatory approach towards policy framing and policymaking.
+The ultimate goal of this initiative is to design and test a support scheme that will assist with the recovery of the sector while preparing future EU support under the new Creative Europe Programme.
+MusicAIRE will co-fund sustainability actions through an innovative scheme, engaging and empowering the sector in an effective recovery process, promoting peer-learning, sharing of experiences, networking, and fostering a participatory approach towards policy framing and policymaking.

-Other players from the music sector established in one of the 27 EU Member States and non-EU countries participating in the Creative Europe Programme
+Other players from the music sector established in one of the 27 EU Member States and non-EU countries participating in the Creative Europe Programme.